-III.D.9 7th MCM Optional Permit Requirements for City Construction
+III.D.9 7th MCM Optional Permit Requirements for County Construction

 Tulsa County has elected to use the alternative provided in Part VIII of OKR04 relating to construction activities on land owned by the MS4 and to activities that are directly controlled by Tulsa County.
-By selecting this option, all municipal construction discharges are herein authorized so long as the City meets all terms and requirements under OKR04 Part VIII.
-Tulsa County will develop, for each MS4 construction project of one acre or greater in size, a Stormwater Pollution Prevention Plan (SWP3) that meets all requirements of OKR04 and applies to all municipal construction activities where the MS4 meets the definition of "construction site operator" as defined in OKR04.
+By selecting this option, all municipal construction discharges are herein authorized so long as the County meets all terms and requirements under OKR04 Part VIII.
+Tulsa County will develop, for each MS4 construction project of one acre or greater in size, a Stormwater Pollution Prevention Plan (SWP3) that meets all requirements of OKR04 and applies to all municipal construction activities within the MS4's county limits.
+This option applies to all MS4 construction activities where the MS4 meets the definition of "construction site operator" as defined in OKR04.

 Tulsa County will have potentially several types of construction activities in the future: 1) new buildings, 2) cleared and/or paved areas such as parking lots or park ball fields, and 3) utility line entrenchment.
-Tulsa County will either hire a contractor to perform the work or use city crews and equipment.
+Tulsa County will either hire a contractor to perform the work or use county crews and equipment.
 Standard construction practices will be used on all projects.
 Local conditions include construction in accessible areas with sufficient easement and/or city ownership of property.
 Appendix C shows a map of the MS4 boundaries within which this option applies.